 6. Medication & Large Bath Towels Storage

 Although I didn’t get photos of these areas, the cupboards underneath are perfect for stacks of large bath towels.

-Medicines are stored in second shallow drawer in a plastic drawer organizer from Ikea.
+Medicines are stored in second shallow drawer in a small trays from Ikea.

 Our quirky townhouse bathroom has a very large closet in it.
 Right inside the door are some handy dandy shelves.